fdcoull/set08103_assessment/use-cases/use-case-2.md

-# USE CASE: 2 Produce a Report on the Salary of Employees of a department
+# USE CASE: 2 Produce a report on the top N populated countries in an area where N is provided by me

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to produce a report on the salary of employees in a department so that I can support financial reporting of the organisation.
+As a member of the organisation I want to produce a report on the top N populated countries in an area where N is provided by me.
 ### Scope

-Company.
+Organisation.

 ### Level